Skip to Content

 Closing Thoughts

 In summary, understanding the fuel requirements of your Ford Explorer, no matter its generation, helps ensure optimal performance and longevity of your vehicle.
+The more you know about proper maintenance and common problems the longer you can expect your Explorer to last.

 Regular unleaded 87-octane gasoline is generally recommended, with flexibility for ethanol blends and high-octane fuel under certain conditions.
 However, if you’re considering flat-towing, switching to premium gasoline is advisable when hauling heavy loads.